 - Education- Due to Covid-19, Online learning has gained a lot of momentum.
 But the speed of the internet set up a big hurdle in education.
 5G Technology can help in faster connectivity and a better learning experience.
 It'll also open new avenues for learning.

 - Health sector- 5G Technology will help in the field of Telemedicine and biotechnology.
 It will help in spreading access to medical services to far-fledged areas.

 - Employment Opportunities- 5G will open new areas of employment in various sectors like the I.T. sector, construction sector and Cyber sector.
 According to an estimate, it can lead to employment opportunities for almost 5 crore youth in India.

-- Global competitiveness- India can boost it's Make in India programme and also compete with China in terms of 5G rollout.
-To meet the pace with global technology India needs to speed up its 5G research.
+- Global competitiveness- India can boost its Make in India programme and also compete with China in terms of the 5G Technology rollout.
+To meet the pace of global technology, India needs to speed up its 5G research.

 Difference Between 5G Vs 4G Network

 Both are so different from each other in many factors.
-4G is the one which we are using in the present and 5G we will going to use in the coming time.
+4G is the one which we are using in present and 5G Technology we will going to use in the coming time.

 - 4G uses low frequencies of 700 to 2500 MHZ

 - It has low speed and might get interrupted by other signals

 - Less capacity to transfer and process data